TypNull/Requests/README.md

 - **ProgressableContainer:** A container class to merge requests together that are using a `Progress` object to report the progress.
 - **RequestHandler:** A class to handle requests.
 Every handler is independent of any other handler.

-> Expand and use as you like!
+> Expand and use as you like!<br />
+> Because handling requests should be as delightful as a warm cup of cocoa on a winter day.

+ For additional information, refer to the Requests [Wiki](https://github.com/TypNull/Requests/wiki/).

 ## Examples

-Here is an example of creating a child class of `Request`, called `OwnRequest`:
+Meet our star, the `OwnRequest` class:

 ```cs
 public class OwnRequest : Request<RequestOptions<VoidStruct, VoidStruct>, VoidStruct, VoidStruct>